yoctoyotta1024/GoodSciProjTemplate/docs/source/usage/getstart.rst

 #.
 Commit and push your changes to a branch of your GitHub repository (not main!).
 #.
 Create a pull request and accept it if your CI succeeds in order to to merge/rebase your
    changes to the main branch of your remote (GitHub) repository.
 #.
-Update your local main branch and any other local branches your have.
+Set your documentation to deploy using the `/(root)` folder of your gh-pages branch
+   (see `instructions for gitHub publishing <https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site>`_).
 #.
 Setup (or delete) cocogitto (see :doc:`cocogitto`).
 #.
 Build (or delete) C++ code in the repository (see :doc:`pybind11`).